ryouchinsa/ryouchinsa.github.io/file/README.md

 ```

 # Open a folder which includes a yaml file
-For the exported YOLOv5 or YOLOv8 folder from Roboflow, you can open train/valid/test folders at once and import the object names from the yaml file.
+You can open the YOLOv5/YOLOv8 folder exported from Roboflow.

 ```
 └── exported_YOLOv5_YOLOv8_folder